sunsetsobserver/stringNFT/README.md

 # stringNFT

 React app that connects to user's Metamask wallet and creates an ERC721 "Composition" token containing a given string.
 In development.
 Created for educational purposes.
+In progress.

 ## Setting up